Best YEIDA sectors near Jewar Airport for NRIs (2026)

 3. Allotment vs resale

-YEIDA scheme plots can be acquired in two ways: (a) fresh allotment via the authority draw, at the authority rate (approximately Rs 35,000/sq m in 2026); or (b) resale from an existing allottee, at a market-negotiated price that typically runs significantly higher than the authority rate in established sectors.
+YEIDA scheme plots can be acquired in two ways: (a) fresh allotment via the authority draw, at the authority rate (approximately Rs 36,260/sq m in 2026, RPS-10); or (b) resale from an existing allottee, at a market-negotiated price that typically runs significantly higher than the authority rate in established sectors.
 For NRIs, fresh allotment gives you the lowest entry price but requires navigating the draw lottery.
 Resale is more certain but more expensive, and due diligence on the existing allotment, outstanding dues to YEIDA, and transfer process is essential.

 4. Build-readiness and infrastructure on the ground